Antobiotics/docker-utils/README.md

 At the moment, it is not very clever.
 It just automates some of painful stuffs, so you still need to get your hands dirty with docker first.

+The goal is to have a central command line tool to trigger most of the actions I perform on a cluster while developing.

+## TODO:

+- Read from `docker-compose.yml`.
+- Scale Command.
+- Refactor.
+- VirtualBox support.
+- Security groups.
+- Add Kafka/Spark/Zookeeper images to repo.
+- Script deployer.

 ## Requirements:

 You need to have installed: